 So many things await visitors at the foot of Hokkaido's Mt.
 Fuji that a single trip here is enough to understand the key to its success.

 Niseko in May?
 Go Skiing

 In fact, there is probably no better destinations to go for skiing in peace.
 Especially if you want to avoid the peak season with its crowds, Niseko is for you.
 Besides the serenity and calm that can be found at this period, this is also the right timing to see nature awakens.
 You can admire various flowers blossom and splendid spectacles of nature formed by all kind of vivid colors.

 Sakura are at least as renowned as Japanese gastronomy overseas.
 They constitute at themselves a national attraction and If trees start to blossom in March in the main islands, things are quite different in Hokkaido.
 Here, temperatures are way colder all year round.

 This is why May here is the last opportunity for Japanese people to go spend Hanami, literally to contemplate the (sakura) flowers.
 Last but not least.
-As explained in this article, nature remains carefully preserved in Hokkaido and you can easily access wonderful spot to contemplate it.
+As explained in this article, nature remains carefully preserved in Hokkaido and you can easily access wonderful spots to contemplate it.

 Dining in town